 Students can also immerse themselves into the complex history of South Africa and explore the places that shaped Nelson Mandela’s and Mahatma Gandhi’s lives: a bridge named after the South African freedom fighter connects the city center with Constitution Hill, the location of Old Fort Prison, where people were incarcerated and tortured based on apartheid legislation until 1983, among them both Mandela and Gandhi.

 The city has long had the reputation of being a violent city, a stereotype that is no longer accurate: Thanks to a comprehensive set of violence prevention measures, the crime rate in Johannesburg has fallen considerably and many neighborhoods have become safer places.
 Walking around the city center is therefore no longer dangerous.
 Safety measures on campus have also resulted in a significant reduction of reported incidents.
 Nevertheless, you should always keep an eye on your valuables to protect yourself from robberies – just as anywhere else in the world.

 Johannesburg is a dry and sunny place most of the time.
 In summer, the average temperature is 26°C while in winter temperatures fall to between 12°C and 16°C. From October to April, brief showers in the afternoon are common.

 Wits is the School of Humanities’ first partner university in Southern Africa.
 Exchange students therefore have the unique opportunity to do pioneering work in shaping and promoting our partnership.

-Bachelor’s students of all subjects and master’s students of English and American Studies can apply for a place until April 30, 2019.
+Bachelor’s students of all subjects and master’s students of English and American Studies can apply for exchange places.